 Wednesday 30th November, 1pm - 2pm

-The lecture will take place in BHSCG06 in our Brookfield Health Sciences Complex, UCC.
+The lecture took place in BHSCG06 in our Brookfield Health Sciences Complex, UCC.

 Link for hybrid lecture: